The letter dropped into the hallway.

 So I read the piece of paper again

 Yup – I was now in that horrible straight A geek club (we couldn't get A* in my day!)
-I always swore I would never join.
+I thought I would never join.
 My first thought was ‘Why the heck didn’t I apply to Oxford’ (something I sometimes still think!)
-Then I remembered that my teachers didn’t expect that much from me or I didn't expect that much from myself.
+Then I remembered that I didn’t expect that much from myself.

-The school called me, I jumped in the car, went to Hogwarts and had my picture taken with the other geeks*. (*joke)
+The school called me, I jumped in the car, went to Hogwarts and had my picture take for a local newspaper - it was quite surreal.

-As I was driving another thought crossed my now significantly more confident (but still lacking in common sense mind) was how are the school & my parents going to react to a straight A student giving up his place in a law degree to take a missional gap year and ‘work’ for the Good Lord. (*NB I also took a gap year before it was the done thing to take a gap year.
+As I was driving another thought crossed my now significantly smarter (but still lacking in common sense mind) how are the school & my parents going to react to a straight A student giving up his place in a law degree to take a gap year of volunteering (NB I took a gap year before it was the done thing to take a gap year.
 I thought that a full moon party was something that happened in the yet to be written Twilight.)

-So I volunteered FT in Carrickfergus for a year and worked a PT job in a crummy sports store - I thought about reapplying for University across the water, but I didn’t bother.
+So I volunteered FT in Carrickfergus and on my days off worked a PT job in a sports store - I thought about reapplying for University across the water, but I didn’t bother.
 I went to Queens, regretted going at times, thought about dropping out – wrote a letter, shredded it, actually came to enjoy it and then completed my degree.
-During uni I worked on a production line in a bakery, as a postman, in an office (for 3 days - shoot me now!), doing PR, another sports store and a few other places.
+During uni I worked on a production line in a bakery, as a postman, in an office (I lasted all of 3 days in that job!), did PR, another sports store and a few other places.

 I asked myself a lot of questions about what I wanted to do and how I could help other people.
 I went into youth work - helped publish the first national youth work book in decades and now, after a decade, I’m out of youth work - I lasted a lot longer than the national average of 2 & 1/2 years.

-Then, a few years ago, over a period of a year, without me saying or them knowing, a lot of unconnected people had words, dreams and thoughts involving me and writing.
+A few years ago, over a period of a year, without me saying or them knowing, a lot of unconnected people had words, dreams and thoughts involving me and writing.
 Talk to me now and you would think - ‘yeah that fits’ but back then it was a really alien concept.
 So I thanked them for their comments, wrote a little and put it to the back of my mind.
 Then the ache wouldn’t go away.
-I continued to write and scribble and dream and scheme and fashion words into phrases that make people smile and cry and laugh and relax and dream and wonder why.
+I continued to write and scribble and dream and scheme and fashion words into phrases and characters and stories that make people smile and cry and laugh and relax and dream and wonder why.
 Asking questions is a good thing.
 It makes you come alive.
-It connects your soul with the world and the maker and shaker of this planet.
+It connects your soul with the world.

-I've also realised over the last few years that if I deny the thing that I’m born to do my life becomes very boring.
-I get angry, grumpy and begin to complain.
-But when I live out my dreams, well, that's a whole other set of adjectives.
+For what it’s worth - I’ve realised over the last few years that if I deny the thing that I’m born to do my life becomes very boring.
+I get agitated, angry, frustrated and the list goes on.
+But when I live out my dreams, well, that's a whole other set of adjectives and feelings.